bwestover/pidgey/README.md

 ### Pidgey calculator for Pokemon GO

-Given a number of pidgeys and an amount of candy, calculate the max number of evolution s.
+Given a number of pidgeys and an amount of candy, calculate the max number of evolutions.

 #### Why?